opipari/DeepRobWeb/projects/project3.md

 # Project 3

 ## Overview
 The objective of this project is to gain experience building and training convolutional neural networks for classificaiton and detection.
-In this project you will implement a feed forward CNN for image classification and a simplified version of [Faster R-CNN](https://arxiv.org/abs/1506.01497){: target="_blank" rel="noopener noreferrer"} for object detection.
+In this project you will implement a feed forward CNN for image classification and a version of [Faster R-CNN](https://arxiv.org/abs/1506.01497){: target="_blank" rel="noopener noreferrer"} for object detection.

 ### The goals for this project are as follows:
  - Implement the forward and backward pass for a convolutional neural network.